Richard Ottinger: Political career

+U.S. House of Representatives (1965–1971)

 In the 1964 elections, Ottinger was elected as a Democrat to the 89th United States Congress and was re-elected twice in 1966 and 1968.
-After the 1964 run, Ottinger was criticized for using a loophole in election laws to spend $193,000 of his own money to get around a limit of $8,000 in the race.
-He set up multiple committees and gave money of all of them.
+He represented New York's 25th congressional district, which included all of Putnam County and part of Westchester County.
+After the 1964 election, the result was challenged by Ottinger's opponent, incumbent U.S. Rep. Robert Barry.
+Barry alleged that Ottinger used a loophole in election laws to spend $193,000 of his own money to get around a contribution limit of $8,000 in the race.
+According to Barry, Ottinger set up multiple committees and gave money to all of them.
 Most prominently, Ottinger's mother, Louise, and sister, Patricia Heath, had set up 22 different committees that in turn donated $6,000 apiece to his campaign.

-Senate campaign
+U.S. Senate campaign (1970)

-In the 1970 elections, he gave up his House seat to run on the Democratic ticket for United States Senator from New York.
+In the 1970 elections, Ottinger gave up his House seat to run on the Democratic ticket for United States Senator from New York.
 In the 1970 election, Ottinger split the liberal vote with the Republican (and Liberal-endorsed) nominee, incumbent Senator Charles Goodell (who was appointed by Governor Nelson Rockefeller after the assassination of Senator Robert F. Kennedy).
-Both were defeated by the nominee of the Conservative party, James L. Buckley in a three-way race.
+Both were defeated by the nominee of the Conservative party, James L. Buckley, in a three-way race.